dev-kitt/made-llc/README.md

 ## <span style="color:#555555"><u> **POINTS OF CONTACT** </u></span>
-If any issues arise for any of the below mentioned areas, please draft a strongly worded email and never send it to: **kitt@made.llc**
+If any issues arise for any of the below mentioned areas, please draft a strongly worded email and never send it to: **dev@kitt.llc**